susangfink/site/_posts/2026-02-23-fitness-is-for-life-five-things.md

 <b>2.
 Simple Daily Tasks & Mobility</b>
 <br>
 <br>
+During the stay-at-home years of COVID, I spent a lot of time gardening and cooking.
+I stayed somewhat active hauling bags of soil and moving citrus trees around the yard.
+I told myself that was sufficient activity.

+But I also noticed something concerning.

-In those stay-home years of COVID, I was all-in with gardening and home cooking.
-Yes, I was staying active by hauling bags of soil and citrus trees to and from the garden.
-At the same time, I knew that squatting to pick up a 5 pound cast iron pan from the bottom cabinet shouldn't have been making me wobbly on the way up!
-If simple, day-to-day tasks like these were making me ever-so-slightly lose balance, I was in desperate need of building strength and working on stability training.
+Squatting down to pick up a 5-pound cast iron pan from the bottom cabinet made me wobble on the way back up.

+If simple, day-to-day tasks like these were making me slightly lose balance, I was in desperate need of building strength and working on stability training not just activity.
+That realization stuck with me.
+Strength wasn't optional anymore.
+It was necessary.

 <b>3.
 My Kids Need Me to Be a Good Example</b>
 <br>